From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Introduction

-The paper is organized in four more sections that follow the conceptual approach described above.
-In particular, in Section~\ref{sect:crowdmod} the phenomenological model is proposed and the mathematical model is therefrom deduced; in Section~\ref{sect:real_events} further elements required to simulate real world crowd events along footbridges are discussed; in Section~\ref{sect:application} results from simulations of crowd events in four computational domains inspired by real world as well as the tunability of the model are discussed.
-Finally, in Section~\ref{sect:conclusions} conclusions are outlined.
+The paper is organized in four more sections that reflect the conceptual approach described above.
+In particular, in Section~\ref{sect:crowdmod} we propose the phenomenological model and we deduce the mathematical model therefrom; in Section~\ref{sect:real_events} we discuss further elements required to simulate real world crowd events along footbridges; in Section~\ref{sect:application} we consider results from simulations of crowd events in four computational domains inspired by real world geometries as well as the calibration of the model.
+The paper is closed with the discussion in Section~\ref{sect:conclusions}.